 And that would be, by the way, I read the FBI is already looking into allegation number two, which was the New Yorker piece.

-This is by Miss Ramirez, and remember, even the New York Times couldn't go with that story.
+And remember, even the New York Times couldn't go with that story.

-And then they reported that Miss Ramirez herself was contacting former Yale classmates asking if they recalled the incident and told them, told some of them that she could not be certain Mr. Kavanaugh was the one who exposed himself.
+And then they reported that Ms. Ramirez herself was contacting former Yale classmates asking if they recalled the incident and told them, told some of them that she could not be certain Mr. Kavanaugh was the one who exposed himself.

-Now that's what they're saying.
+Now, that's what they're saying.

 And remember, she admitted she quickly became inebriated.